pgrange/nix-haskell-dev-vm/README.md

 ```

 Create a `compute.tfvars` containing a single variable for `cachix_authentication` token.
 It can be left empty, in which no additional cachix configuration will be done when the VM spins up.

+Update the `ssh_keys` file with public keys that will be allowed to log into the VM, prefixing each key with `curry` or `root` depending on whether one wants to provide normal user or super-user access to the VM.
+Note the user `curry` will automatically be given `sudo` rights by the packer builder.

 Then create a deployment plan and apply it: